Core Uncopied Team and Open Collective

 Network visualizations are instruments for distant reading, a visual approach to explore large phenomena.
 The Cartography of COVID-19 is about the scientific literature that has been produced in the last months to understand how the coronavirus affects society.
 The work has no pretense to explain the phenomena but rather to make visible the effort of scientists through their scientific production, totaling 170,000 articles on July 1, 2020.

 François is a serial entrepreneur, an ex-academic researcher (databases), fan of big data, data science, open data, running and movies.

 Craig STEVENS, Northwestern University

 Craig is an anthropological archaeologist currently pursuing a PhD at Northwestern University in Chicago, USA.
 His primary research interests encompass heritage, materiality and identity formations in the Black Atlantic world.
 His work seeks to disseminate archaeological/anthropological data and interpretations through creative production and virtual platforms.
 Craig’s doctoral research investigates the placemaking processes of 19th-century Back-to-Africa migrants from the United States and Caribbean who settled in Liberia, West Africa.

 Pilot Project (Summer 2021) : National Museum of Mali

 Our first pilot project with the National Museum of Mali aims to create new solidarity between the North and the Global South, between contempory artists and the necessary conservation of a national cultural heritage.

-The project team is based both in Paris and Bamako.
+The pilot project team is based both in Paris and Bamako.